zeroxf89/agenticSeek/README.md

 - Reasoning with deepseek R1
 - Code execution capabilities (Python, Golang, C)
 - Shell control capabilities in bash
-- Will try to fix code by itself
+- Will try to fix errors by itself
+- Routing system, select the best agent for the task
 - Fast text-to-speech using kokoro.
 - Speech-to-text using distil-whisper/distil-medium.en
+- Memory compression (reduce history as interaction progresses using summary model)
+- Recovery: recover last session from memory

+## UNDER DEVELOPMENT

-- Web browsing (not implemented yet)
+- Web browsing
-- Knowledge base RAG (not implemented yet)
+- Knowledge base RAG